“Not all medicines get to taste sweet.”

 GM: “Yeah, the docs mentioned that,” Baron says with a frown at Emil’s first statement.
 “Explains you dropping out, I guess.
 Couple hotheads thought the girls did something to you.”

-Delron gives a not-quite warm smile at the LT.‘s words.
+Delron gives a not-quite warm smile at the captain.‘s words.
 "We’re still cleaning that up."

 Emil: “Well, the docs here say I got the bruise from falling after the stroke.
 But I remember pretty clearly getting myself stable before passing out.
 So I’m not exactly sure where the hit came from.”